shahanakattil/MS-900-Lab-Content/Module-2-Microsoft-Teams-for-Collaboration.md

      ![](Images/M2E1T1Step1101.png)

-1. Select **Private** if you'd like people to request permission to join, or select **Public** if anyone in your organization can join.
+1. Select **Private** if you'd like people to request permission to join or select **Public** if anyone in your organization can join.

      ![](Images/M2E1T1Step1201.png)